digiblurDIY/Website/docs/devices/switches/cloudfree-swm1_milfra-mfa05_single_pole.md

 ### Basic motion light

-Here is the basic motion controlled switch rule that you can input in the console of the tasmota webui
+Here is the basic motion controlled switch rule that you can input in the console of the TASMOTA webui

 <details><summary>Explained rule</summary>
 <p>